Harvey Weinstein Sexual Abuse Case: Jury Begins Deliberation As Prosecution Claims Tampering From ‘Newsweek’

 For his part, Justice James Burke took no immediate action concerning the article, simply cautioning the attorneys to refrain from speaking to the press.
 He also directly addressed Weinstein, advising the former producer “against the tentacles of your public relations juggernaut,” as reported in Variety.

 Despite the potential tampering of the jury, the group of seven men and five women began to deliberate on Tuesday.
-After just 40 minutes of consideration, a “lengthy note” was sent to the court, asking for a variety of legal definitions for terms used in the charges, why different statues of limitations existed for different crimes, and questions to clarify the verdict, per CNN.
+After just 40 minutes of consideration, a “lengthy note” was sent to the court, asking for a variety of legal definitions for terms used in the charges, why different statutes of limitations existed for different crimes, and questions to clarify the verdict, per CNN.

 Weinstein has been charged with first-degree criminal sexual act, two counts of rape, and two counts of predatory sexual assault.
 Although a total of six women testified against the Hollywood mogul, only two of the women — Jessica Mann and Miriam Haley — have accusations that fall within the statute of limitations.
 Haley testified that Weinstein forced her to perform oral sex, while Mann stated he raped her while the two were in an abusive relationship.

-Testimony from the four other women was allowed by Justice Burke to establish a pattern of behavior, including for predatory sexual assault, a charge that could come with a life sentence if Weinstein is convicted of that particular crime.
+Testimonies from the four other women were allowed by Justice Burke to establish a pattern of behavior, including for predatory sexual assault, a charge that could come with a life sentence if Weinstein is convicted of that particular crime.
 A predatory sexual assault charge stems from a forced act that was fought against by the victim, which the prosecution attempted to establish when actress Annabella Sciorra took the stand.
 She described an incident where Weinstein forced himself into her apartment and raped her while she fought against him.

 These deliberations come after closing arguments by both the prosecution and the defense.
 The defense attempted to clear Weinstein’s name by stating the claims stripped “adult women of common sense, autonomy and responsibility,” as reported by The Inquisitr.